FindHao/pytorch_release_generator/readme.md

 - **GitHub API Rate Limits**:

   If you encounter rate limit issues, the script will automatically pause and wait until the rate limit resets.
-Ensure your PAT has the necessary scopes and consider increasing the wait time if needed.
+Ensure your PAT has the necessary scopes and consider increasing the wait time if needed. **Note**: GitHub's API rate limit is 5000 requests per hour, and it resets every hour.
+You can check your rate limit status by running `githubapi_limit.py`.

 - **Ollama Model Issues**: